dmbrownlee/demo/networkplus/labfiles/lab06-1/README.md

 You can see the whole nmcli connection settings by entering `nmcli connection show Wired\ connection\ 1'.
 Enter this command.
 What other information can you see?

+At this point, you might be wondering why the character '\' appears throughout the command.
+Unfortunately, the network interface name has spaces, this can cause issues with commands on the terminal, however, nmcli requires you to enter the full interface name.
+To solve this we use the '\' character.
+This character tells the command-line to ignore the space as a special character, which allows us to use it for the name.

 ## DHCP and DORA

 After reading chapter 6, you should now understand the use of DHCP.
 In quick, DHCP is used to provide automatic IP address assignment to hosts that want to connect to a network.
 For hosts automatically be supplied with an IP address, a host requring an IP address would us a process called DORA.
 The DORA process has 4 messages: